 Just like all algorithms, there are limits to the performance of linear regression.

-As we’ve seen, the linear regression model is only capable of returning straight lines.
+As we’ve seen, the linear regression model is only capable of returning straight lines and identifying linear relationships.
 This makes it wholly unsuited to match data sets with any sort of curve, such as exponential or logarithmic trends.

 Linear regression only works when there’s a single dependent variable and a single independent variable.
 If you want to include multiple of either of those in your data set, you’ll need to use multiple regression.